-4.13 Withdrawal of consents, and notifications
+4.13 Withdrawal of consents

-- (1) The CDR consumer who gave a consent under this Division may withdraw the consent at any time: - (a) by using the accredited person's consumer dashboard; or - (b) by using a simple alternative method of communication to be made available by the accredited person for that purpose. - (2) If the withdrawal was in accordance with paragraph (1)(b), the accredited person must give effect to the withdrawal as soon as practicable, and in any case within 2 business days after receiving the communication.
+- (1) A CDR consumer who has given a consent to an accredited person for the purposes of this Division may withdraw the consent at any time: - (a) by using the accredited person's consumer dashboard; or - (b) by using a simple alternative method of communication to be made available by the accredited person for that purpose. - (2) If the consent is withdrawn under paragraph (1)(b), the accredited person must give effect to the withdrawal as soon as practicable, and in any case within 2 business days after receiving the communication.